UP-RS-ESP/vacon.github.io/_posts/2024-09-27-VCM03-DavidHersh.md

 <figure>
   <a href="https://github.com/UP-RS-ESP/up-rs-esp.github.io/raw/master/_posts/DavidHersh_Apples/dbscan.jpg"><img width="800" src="https://github.com/UP-RS-ESP/up-rs-esp.github.io/raw/master/_posts/DavidHersh_Apples/dbscan.jpg"></a>
  <figcaption>Figure 5.
-DBSCAN clusters often include only one apple, but often a much larger area if a larger epsilon value was used.</a>  </figcaption>
+DBSCAN clusters often include only one apple, but often a much larger area if a larger epsilon value was used.  </figcaption>
     </figure>

 Then, for each cluster a sample of 4 random points are chosen and a sphere is fit using Random Sampling and Consensus.
 The parameters for the RANSAC algorithm require some adjustments to match the density of the dataset, which could not be downsampled without losing significant detail.
 The chosen parameters were: